An ICU Nurse Reflects on ‘Returning Home from COVID Island’

 As one of the more experienced bedside nurses in our unit, about once every four to six weeks I fill the role of relief charge nurse.
 I’ve done it enough over the years to feel decently comfortable in the role, but I do it so infrequently that each time I find myself relearning aspects of the role.

 The charge nurse always sits in the same station as the care partner who manages the front desk.
 This individual gets a close-up view of how all the different relief charge nurses handle the role.
-One day towards the end of a busy shift, I […]
+One day towards the end of a busy shift, I turned to […]

 Who Cares for the Nurses Who Care for You?